 Within industry, this is a totally different scenario!
 Yes, there are roles available for NQs to secure but the competition for these roles is extremely high.
 You will be up against people from all different backgrounds that have worked in different firm environments and within different sectors.
 Many of the larger FTSE firms will have some criteria based on the career path they have followed and will generally seek out Big 4 trained professionals or those with a specific sector background.

 You will also find you are not only up against newly qualified individuals from practice but a much larger candidate pool of people that have either trained in industry or those that have already made the move and now have industry experience.
 As an employer looking to make the best hire, it is much easier to take a safer bet and employ someone that already has industry experience and is settled in that environment rather that a practice first time mover who hasn’t had this experience and may require some further on the job training.

-I also want to go back to a point I touched on above: Remaining with your current employer where you have built a legacy and proven loyalty will generally be respected and rewarded.
+Touching on the point above: Remaining with your current employer where you have built a legacy and proven loyalty will generally be respected and rewarded.
 If you are making a move into industry with a new employer then building loyalty and trust is back to the start.

 Moving to another practice firm